 During recovery vision can take a few days to improve, most patients are fine to drive after this period.
 For two weeks after the surgery, you should avoid heavy lifting and stay out of dirty, dusty environments.
 You’ll also need to keep the area dry; showering is fine, but no swimming.

-For most patients improvements to their vision last a very long time and the procedure does not need to be repeated.
+For the vast majority of patients improvements to their vision last a very long time and the procedure does not need to be repeated or adjusted.